VALIS-software/SIRIUS-backend/Dev-PlayBook.md

 ### Rebuild the MongoDB Database

-The rebuilding of the cloud database is make very simple by the python script `rebuild_mongo_database.py`, but this operation will take quite some time to finish and should be very carefully done.
+The rebuilding of the cloud database is made very simple by the python script `rebuild_mongo_database.py`, but this operation will take quite some time to finish and should be very carefully done.
 There are in general two ways to do this.

-#### Delete then rebuild the current database
+#### I. Delete then rebuild the current database

-**IMPORTANT** During the rebuilding of MongoDB database, the queries will result in empty or wrong results, and they will take very long time before the database index is built.
+**IMPORTANT** During the rebuilding of MongoDB database, the queries will result in empty or wrong results, and they will take very long time until the rebuilding process finished with building the search index.
+Therefore, this is generally not recommended.

 1. To prevent a deployement update from interupting the building process, we create a single pod